 August 10, 2021

-If you’ve come this far, you’re probably ready to trademark your business name or tagline, but maybe you’re hesitant as to what steps to take.
+If you’ve come this far, you’re probably ready to trademark your business name or tagline, and you know why you need a trademark in the first place.
+But maybe you’re hesitant as to what steps to take.
 Well, hesitate no more!!
 We have you covered with our exact step-by-step process to help you register a trademark.

-What makes a good trademark name?
-While your actual industry will dictate what resonates with your audience (warm and welcoming, cutting edge and innovative, prestigious and sophisticated, etc.), some common applies to all good trademark names: they are distinct, unique, and easily recognizable.
+While your actual industry will dictate what resonates with your audience — warm and welcoming, cutting edge and innovative, prestigious and sophisticated, for example — all good trademark names share something in common: they are distinct, unique, and easily recognizable.

-Sometimes something completely unrelated to your industry — like “Apple” generally has no other equivalent in the realm of computers — can be just strange enough to work.
-If you can keep it simple and catchy at the same time, even better.
+Sometimes something completely unrelated to your industry can be just strange enough to work.
+Take Apple, for example.
+A real life apple has nothing to do with computers!
+If you can keep it simple and catchy on top of unique, even better.

-Take our name, for example.
-The Contract Shop® is not exactly the sexiest name, but it tells people exactly what we do — sell contracts.
+You don’t have to go all out in coming up with a wild and wacky name, though.
+Take our name.
+The Contract Shop® is not exactly the sexiest business name around, but it tells people exactly what we do — sell contracts.
 Boom.

-Once you have brainstormed your perfect name, make sure to go the extra step and make sure it is legally available to register and use.
+Once you have brainstormed your perfect name, check that it is legally available to register and use.
 Even the most unique, perfectly crafted names sometimes are not as distinct as you may think.
-This is why, after you decide the name is worth pursuing, you need to do some background research and see what’s out there.
+After you decide your name is worth pursuing, do some background research and see what’s out there.

 Google searches are still the easiest way to check.
-You can search for your desired trademark name and see if anything comes up (both in and out of quotations, i.e. “trademark” and trademark, to search for exact matches and similar matches alike).
+Search for your desired trademark name and see if anything comes up.
+Remember to search both in and out of quotations (“trademark” and trademark) so exact matches and similar matches will both pop up in your results.

-This helps you see if there are any similar names already out there, some of which may come from unfortunate sources.
+A quick Google search will help you find out if there are any similar names already out there, some of which may come from unfortunate sources.
 You may find your desired name is one letter off from the brand name of an incontinence medication, so unless that’s what you’re aiming for, maybe don’t go that direction.

-If nothing comes up, make sure to do your due diligence before deciding you are in the clear.
-The U.S Patent and Trademark Office (USPTO) has a great search tool to look through all trademarks currently registered through the agency.
+If nothing comes up in Google, your next stop is the U.S Patent and Trademark Office (USPTO).
+Use its search tool to look through all trademarks currently registered through the agency.
 The Trademark Electronic Search System (TESS) is free to use, so make the most of this resource.

 The goal is to not only check that your desired name isn’t already taken, but also to get some inspiration from other trademarks in similar classes to your industry.
 You also want to search to see what kind of domain name registrations already exist that incorporate the trademark you are trying to create.
 Domain name registrars like ICANN.org (a nonprofit that manages URL registrations) can assist with this.

-Now here’s the less-exciting step (unless you’re really weird): the paperwork.
-Still, you knew it was coming.
-You can file your trademark application online via USPTO.gov.
-Two options available in the Trademark Electronic Application System (TEAS): TEAS Standard and TEAS Plus.
+Now here’s the less-exciting step (unless you’re one of those people who loves spreadsheets and documents): the paperwork.
+File your trademark application online.
+Two options are available in the Trademark Electronic Application System (TEAS): TEAS Standard and TEAS Plus.

 You will also identify the goods and services involved at this step.
 Depending on which application option you choose, you will either select your goods/service listing from the already-existing Trademark Identification manual (via TEAS Plus), or you can write the description of your goods and services yourself (via TEAS Standard).